ClementNerma/Rave/docs/books/hybrid.md

 Note that `#var` can be templated, like `#var<string>` to accept any assignable entities with `string` type.

+There are is last type for macros: `#noptr<T>`.
+It only accepts assignable entities, like `#raw`, but refuses pointers.
+Like `#raw`, it can be written without its template to accept any type.
+This is a specialized macro you probably won't encounter very often, but it's here if you need them.

+_Tip :_ If you absolutely require a pointer in a macro, simply use the `&` symbol like functions.
+For pointer assignable entities, use `*pointer: #var<T>`.

 ### Overloading operators

 Superoverloads are overloads that don't act only as a class level, but as the whole program's level.
 Some of them work with some concepts we haven't seen yet, so we'll only see operators superoverloads.